Who We Are

 Lauren Cronk

-Intake and Youth Coordinator
+Intake and Program Coordinator

 Completing my practicum with VBIS gave me a front row seat to view how this team works in action…